joko1712/ObsidianVault/FCT/HYBpy - Tasks.md

 # TASKS:

-# TRY THE GCLOUD CONSOLE TO UPLOAD THE UPLOADFILE DIRECTLY IF POSSIBLE COM THE DIRECTORY

 ## Functional:
 - [x] Add Template csv and .hmod to the button
 - [x] Add link to SBML2HYB to Guide